I had the pleasure of interviewing Jamie Sparks.

 Which literature do you draw inspiration from?
 Why?

-When it comes to cookbooks, I absolutely love the Ottelinghi books.
+When it comes to cookbooks, I absolutely love Ottelinghi books.
 I think he has found the perfect balance between storytelling and recipes – plus beautiful photography.

 Otherwise, I tend to read non-fiction books, which focus mainly on psychology and human dynamics.
 When I do read fictional books I really enjoy Neil Gaiman’s work.